HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

 This program does two things:
 - The program deploys a PostgreSQL cluster via Docker Swarm onto VirtualBox VMs.
-- The program can interact with the deployed cluster.
+- The program can interact with the deployed cluster:
   - To manually force failure and see how the deployment reacts to that
   - To execute the pre defined tests
+  - To get current logs and stats

 The main logic is implemented in cluster/setup.sh.
 See cluster/REAMDE.md for more info.

+## Testing

+Tests are written in [bats](https://github.com/sstephenson/bats).

 ## TODO